 Wendy’s Wonderful Kids (WWK) Recruiter

 The Wendy’s Wonderful Kids (WWK) Recruiter position is supported through a signature program of the Dave Thomas Foundation for Adoption.
 The WWK Recruiter works with foster children who are committed to various jurisdictions across the state of Maryland.
 Recruiters have an active caseload of 12-15 children who are looking for loving, permanent homes.
-The focus of this position is to use the child-focused recruitment model to find adoptive placements and support persons among individuals known to the child and/or family.

 Note: May require evening hours.
 Must occasionally attend specific agency functions in the evening and/or on weekends.
 Extensive local travel is required.